Carlyle to sell Talaris to Japan's Glory for $1 billion

-Private equity firm Carlyle Group LP said on Tuesday it would sell Talaris, a provider of cash-counting equipment, to Japan's Glory Ltd 6457.OS for 650 million pounds ($1 billion), twice the value of its original investment.
+Private equity firm Carlyle Group LP said on Tuesday it would sell Talaris, a provider of cash-counting equipment, to Japan's Glory Ltd 6457.OS for 650 million pounds, twice the value of its original investment.

 Glory, Japan's largest money-handling machine maker, said in a separate statement that the acquisition of the British firm, its largest ever, would help it expand beyond its shrinking home market.
 The price includes debt held by Talaris.